-- reusable packaging targets for companies operating in the beverages, transport and retail sectors from 2030. - minimum recycled content targets that will be in place for 2030 and 2040. - single use packaging will be banned for small items in the hospitality sector from 2030. - limits on plastic packaging for perishable food, beverages and other small packages from 2030. - limit to PFAS ('forever chemicals') in food-contact packaging from 18 months after entry into force of restriction. - packaging must not exceed 50% empty space in its total volume from 12 months after entry in force. - requirements for compostable packaging by 24 months after the entry into force of the regulation. - Extended Producer Responsibility requirements to apply to all packaging producers by end of 2024. - Deposit Return Schemes to be established for plastic and aluminium beverage containers up to 3L by 2029. - A harmonised label, indicating material composition and consumer sorting, via a QR code or other digital carrier is required either 42 months from PPWR entering into force or 24 months from an implementing act - A mirror clause, meaning imported plastic must meet the same environmental standards as plastic sourced within the EU single market - De minimis exemptions from PPWR apply for micro businesses, in relation to packaging re-use targets
+- reusable packaging targets for companies operating in the beverages, transport and retail sectors from 2030. - minimum recycled content targets will be phased in with targets for 2030 and 2040. - single use packaging will be banned for small items in the hospitality sector from 2030. - limits on plastic packaging for perishable food, beverages and other small packages from 2030. - limit to PFAS ('forever chemicals') in food-contact packaging from 18 months after entry into force of restriction. - packaging must not exceed 50% empty space in its total volume from 12 months after entry in force. - requirements for compostable packaging by 24 months after the entry into force of the regulation. - Extended Producer Responsibility requirements to apply to all packaging producers in 2025. - Deposit Return Schemes (DRS) to be established for plastic and aluminium beverage containers up to 3L by 2029. - packaging, except transport packaging and DRS packaging, will need to be labelled to indicate material composition.
+Labelling requirements will enter into force either 42 months from the date PPWR enters into force or 24 months from an implementing act, whichever is later.